rsmp-nordic/rsmp_core/source/definitions.rst

    Component
        A component is an :term:`object` or :term:`NTS object`.

-       A component is identified using component id.
+       A component is identified using a component id.

    Component id
-       Identity of a :term:`component`
+       Identity of a :term:`component`.

-       The format used for the STA’s sites is specified in the STA publication TDOK 2012:1171, e.g. AA+BBCDD=EEEFFGGG.
+        A component id is a string, e.g. KK+AG0503=001DL001 or DL1.

    DATEX II
        European standard for message exchange between traffic systems